ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 The formats of claims and receipts are based on CBOR Object Signing and Encryption (COSE).
 The choice of CBOR is a trade-off between safety (in particular, non-malleability: each claim has a unique serialization), ease of processing and availability of implementations.

-At a high-level, a claim is a COSE single-signed object (i.e. `COSE_Sign1`) that contains the correct set of protected headers.
+At a high-level that is the context of this architecture, a Claim is a COSE single-signed object (i.e. `COSE_Sign1`) that contains the correct set of protected headers.
 Although issuers and relays may attach unprotected headers to claims, transparency services and verifiers MUST NOT rely on the presence or value of unrpotected headers in claims during registration and validation.

 All claims MUST include the following protected headers: